 Was it weird to have your Hunger Games character made into an action figure?

 [Laughs] It was pretty bizarre.
 The Hunger Games was one of the very few films I’ve made, and I got an action figure!
-It was pretty crazy.
 It’s really cool.
 I love to play with it with my niece.
-I like the fact that it is an image of young girl and it is not a weird sexualized action figure like you often see.
+I like the fact that it is an image of young girl, not a weird sexualized action figure like you often see.

 There’s so much pressure for women and girls in Hollywood to fit a specific body and beauty ideal.
 How does it feel to be a young woman coming of age in an industry that is so focused on looks?

 My opinion on how I should look would be completely different if it weren’t for Rookie.
 Rookie completely changed my thoughts about what it means to be an individual and how I can show my individuality through my wardrobe.
 It doesn’t have to be so perfect and Barbie-like, you know?
 I’ve found that one of my favorite ways to express myself is through my clothes, because I’m not conforming to some ideal.
 I do know some other young girls in the industry who are affected by those ideals.
 It is very sad to see.
 So, I feel very lucky to have come across Rookie!

 Oh my goodness!
 Thank you so much.
 I can’t wait to tell the rest of the staff!
 What else are you into right now?
 Books, music…